-Johannes Lenzen (Technical University of Darmstadt), Mohamadreza Rostami (Technical University of Darmstadt), Lichao Wu (TU Darmstadt), Ahmad-Reza Sadeghi (Technical University of Darmstadt)
+Johannes Lenzen (Technical University of Darmstadt), Mohamadreza Rostami (Technical University of Darmstadt), Lichao Wu (Technical University of Darmstadt), Ahmad-Reza Sadeghi (Technical University of Darmstadt)

 Modern Central Processing Units (CPUs) are black boxes, proprietary, and increasingly characterized by sophisticated microarchitectural flaws that evade traditional analysis.
 While some of these critical vulnerabilities have been uncovered through cumbersome manual effort, building an automated and systematic vulnerability detection framework for real-world post-silicon processors remains a challenge.

-In this paper, we present Fuzzilicon, the first post-silicon fuzzing framework for real-world x86 CPU that brings deep introspection into the microcode and microarchitectural layers.
+In this paper, we present Fuzzilicon, the first post-silicon fuzzing framework for real-world x86 CPUs that brings deep introspection into the microcode and microarchitectural layers.
 Fuzzilicon automates the discovery of vulnerabilities that were previously only detectable through extensive manual reverse engineering, and bridges the visibility gap by introducing microcode-level instrumentation.
-At the core of Fuzzilicon is a novel technique for extracting feedback directly from the processor's microarchitecture, enabled by reverse-engineering textit{Intel}'s proprietary microcode update interface.
+At the core of Fuzzilicon is a novel technique for extracting feedback directly from the processor’s microarchitecture, enabled by reverse-engineering Intel’s proprietary microcode update interface.
 We develop a minimally intrusive instrumentation method and integrate it with a hypervisor-based fuzzing harness to enable precise, feedback-guided input generation, without access to Register Transfer Level (RTL) or vendor support.

 View More Papers